Table of Contents

 - For a Less Sweet Cheesecake:

-Reduce the amount of natural sweetener used in the filling by half, relying on fruit toppings for added sweetness. - For a Sweeter Treat:
+Reduce the natural sweetener in the filling by half, relying on fruit toppings for added sweetness. - For a Sweeter Treat:

-Add a tablespoon of your sweetener of choice, or mix in a small amount of sugar-free jam for extra flavor without overpowering the dish.
+Add a tablespoon of your sweetener or mix in a small amount of sugar-free jam for extra flavor without overpowering the dish.

 Creative Flavor Twists